html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 ## The Future

-The W3C's [Web Application Security Working Group](http://www.w3.org/2011/webappsec/) is working through the details of the Content Security Policy specification, and a 1.0 version containing the functionality outlined in this article is fairly close to [moving to Last Call](http://lists.w3.org/Archives/Public/public-webappsec/2012Jun/0011.html).
-The group isn't sitting around patting themselves on the back, however: CSP 1.1 is being actively discussed on the [public-webappsec@ mailing list](http://lists.w3.org/Archives/Public/public-webappsec/), and browser vendors are [hard at work](https://lists.webkit.org/pipermail/webkit-dev/2012-May/020559.html) solidifying and improving their implementations.
+Content Security Policy 1.0 is a [W3C Candidate Recommendation](http://www.w3.org/TR/CSP), and browser vendors are expected to rapidly adopt the standard.
+That said, the W3C's [Web Application Security Working Group](http://www.w3.org/2011/webappsec/) isn't lounging around, patting itself on the back; work has already begun on the specification's next iteration.
+[Content Security Policy 1.1's Editors' Draft](https://dvcs.w3.org/hg/content-security-policy/raw-file/tip/csp-specification.dev.html) is under active development.

 CSP 1.1 has a few interesting bits on the drawing board, a few are worth highlighting here: